Understanding Consent and Opt-Ins/Opt-Outs for SMS Services

 For Example… A user who gives you consent to receive a one-time password (OTP) via text message is not consenting to marketing texts.
 The customer would need to agree to a separate opt-in message to receive marketing texts as well.

-Opt-In types
+Opt-In Methods

 Under TCPA rules, there are also certain types of opt-ins – including for automated SMS marketing messages – which must be documented in writing.
 If you plan on sending promotional messages to customers, make sure you’re properly logging all opt-ins.